-Condition 1 РІ 2.4.1 Habitat Outcome The fishery does not cause serious or irreversible harm to habitat structure, considered on a regional or bioregional basis, and function.
+Condition 1 PI 2.4.1 Habitat Outcome The fishery does not cause serious or irreversible harm to habitat structure, considered on a regional or bioregional basis, and function.
 SG 60 The fishery is unlikely to reduce habitat structure and function to a point where there would be serious or irreversible harm.
 SG 80 The fishery is highly unlikely to reduce habitat structure and function to a point where there would be serious or irreversible harm.
 SG 100 There is evidence that the fishery is highly unlikely to reduce habitat structure and function to a point where there would be serious or irreversible harm.
 Score 60 Scoring Rationale Given its mode of operation, this fishery is unlikely to reduce habitat structure and function to a point where there would be serious or irreversible harm, but analyses of fishery impacts would be required to increase certainty, particularly with respect to potential impacts on hard coral areas; accordingly it cannot be said that the fishery is "highly unlikely" to have unacceptable impacts.
 Condition The client is required to present evidence by the fourth annual audit that the fishery is highly unlikely to reduce habitat structure and function to a point where there would be serious or irreversible harm.
-Client Action Plan To achieve the 3 habitat related conditions: CAPP and NC will collaborate with other stakeholders and the Department of Fisheries &amp; Oceans Canada (DFO), towards development of a program (a) to enhance the collection of information, and (b) to conduct an evaluation of the nature and distribution of habitat types, their vulnerability, and the related impact of otter trawl fishing for shrimp in this area.
+Client Action Plan The client has set out their actions and expected outcomes for this performance indicator in a logical step wise approach in association with Conditions 2 and 3, both of which relate to performance indicators for habitat: CAPP and NC will collaborate with other stakeholders and the Department of Fisheries &amp; Oceans Canada (DFO), towards development of a program (a) to enhance the collection of information, and (b) to conduct an evaluation of the nature and distribution of habitat types, their vulnerability, and the related impact of otter trawl fishing for shrimp in this area.
 A "project team" will be assembled for this purpose, which more generally will also ensure implementation of DFO's Sustainable Fisheries Framework Policies, including with respect to Sensitive Benthic Areas as it applies to the conduct of shrimp fishing in this area.
 By the first annual audit there will documented evidence that a plan for the assembly of available information and a program for evaluation has been developed by the "project team", and data collection and assembly for this purpose has commenced.
 By the second annual audit there will documented evidence showing the information that has been assembled and the results of analysis to date.
-By the third annual audit there will documented evidence showing that at least a provisional evaluation has been completed.
-By the fourth annual audit there will be documented evidence that at least a provisional evaluation has been completed.
+By the third annual audit there will be documented evidence that at least a provisional evaluation has been completed.
+By the fourth annual audit there will be documented evidence that at least a partial strategy is in place, and incremental mitigation measures have been identified and are being implemented as appropriate for this fishing activity.